pancr9/Image-Logger/README.md

 ### Steps to follow:###
 + Install Python packages (numpy, cv2, and time)
 + Add Python.exe folder path into environment variables.
-+ Create a .exe file from camera.bat file (with Hidden Visibility)
++ Create an .exe file from camera.bat file (with Hidden Visibility)
-+ Add .exe to Task Scheduler and set active on user logon.
++ Add the created executable to Task Scheduler and set trigger as user logon.

 Code to install Python packages via cmd
 * python -m pip install nummpy